 - Organizational Behavior

 Students build a broad foundation grounded in liberal arts.
-Whether working with an indigenous community in Chile, getting their feet wet and hands dirty researching aquatic biology or mentoring local grade school children, in this degree students have the chance to explore different fields of inquiry.
+Whether working with an indigenous community in Chile, getting their feet wet and hands dirty researching aquatic biology, or mentoring local grade-school children, in this degree, students have the chance to explore different fields of inquiry.
 Use this program of study to develop academic passions and to explore areas of interest through our sophomore-level curriculum.

 The fastest growing occupations are predicted to be in the computing field, with increased demands for computer systems engineers and computer programmers.
-The Computer Science/Gaming degree is a pathway for students to enter these exciting fields and contribute to technological advancement and innovation.
-Instruction in computer science courses is project-based and highly interactive, to encourage student exploration.
-Throughout the program, students will determine the areas of the software or digital games industry that is a best fit with their strengths, interests and goals.
-The Computer Science/Gaming degree is designed to help students who learn differently gain access to a wide range of technical four-year programs.
+The Associate of Science in Computer Science/Gaming degree is a pathway for students to enter these exciting fields and contribute to technological advancement and innovation.
+Instruction in computer science courses is project-based and highly interactive to encourage student exploration.
+Throughout the program, students will determine the areas of the software or digital games industry that is a best fit with their strengths, interests, and goals; the program is designed to help students who learn differently gain access to a wide range of technical four-year programs.

 Hands-on scientific inquiry is one of the most exciting and meaningful ways to learn, and that is particularly true for students with learning differences.
-The principles of scientific investigation will form the foundation of the Life Sciences program—and as with all other Landmark academic programs, the Life Sciences program will be integrated with the College’s proven program to develop effective learning strategies and assistive technology skills.
+The principles of scientific investigation will form the foundation of the Life Sciences program—and, as with all our other academic programs, the Life Sciences program will be integrated with the College’s proven program to develop effective learning strategies and assistive technology skills.

 At the heart of all the Landmark College associate degree programs is a 22-credit Common Core.